TheJuiceIsSimulated/quest-submissions/README.md

 }
 ```

+_THE NEW ANSWER_:
+numberOne: Yes, the function will log the name "Jacob" (I didn't know what == meant before, so that's why I got confused.)

+numberTwo: Yes, the function will return a value.

+numberThree: No, the function won't run because the pre-condition of 5 isn't met.

+_THE OLD ANSWER_:

 numberOne: No, the function will not log the name "Jacob"

 numberTwo: Yes, the function will return a value.

-numberThree: Yes, the function will log the updates number.
+numberThree: Yes, the function will log the updated number.
 After it's run, the value of `self.number` will be 2.